Instantaneous Reaction-Time in Dynamic-Consistency Checking of Conditional Simple Temporal Networks -- Extended version with an Improved Upper Bound --: Introduction

+In \emph{temporal planning} and \emph{scheduling}, temporal networks have long been employed for the representation, validation, and execution of plans affected by temporal constraints \citep{Bettini2002,Chinn2000,CombiGMP14,CombiP09,CombiP10,Eder2000}.
+The specification of a temporal network consists of two main components: \emph{time-points} and \emph{temporal constraints}.
+Time-points are variables whose domain is the set of real numbers; temporal constraints are linear inequalities that specify lower and upper bounds on the temporal distance between pairs of time-points \citep{DechterMP91}.
+The \emph{execution} of a time-point (\ie the assignment of a real value to it) models the (instantaneous) occurrence of an event.
+An agent executing a temporal network aims to execute its time-points so that all relevant temporal constraints are satisfied.

+\emph{Simple Temporal Networks} (STNs) are the most studied and used kind of temporal networks due to simplicity, efficiency, and general applicability~\citep{DechterMP91}.
+An \STN can be seen as a directed weighted graph, where nodes represent events to be scheduled in time (time-points) and arcs represent temporal distance (difference) constraints between pairs of events.
+An STN is typically used in planning applications where all time-points must be executed (\ie must play their role in the plan) and where the agent controls their execution.
+An STN is {\em consistent} if the network can be executed in such a way as to satisfy all of its temporal constraints.

-This work is focused on the \emph{Conditional Simple Temporal Problem (\CSTP)}~\cite{TVP2003} and its graph-based counterpart \emph{Conditional Simple Temporal Network (\CSTN)}~\cite{HPC12}, a constraint-based model for conditional temporal planning.
-The \CSTN formalism extends {\STN}s in that: (1) some of the nodes are called \emph{observation events} and to each of them is associated a propositional letter, to be disclosed only at execution time; (2) \emph{labels} (i.e. conjunctions over the literals) are attached to all nodes \emph{and} constraints, to indicate the scenarios in which each of them is required.
+Since STNs were proposed, several authors have introduced extensions to STNs to augment their expressiveness.
+This work is focused on the \emph{Conditional Simple Temporal Problem (\CSTP)}~\citep{TVP2003} and its graph-based counterpart \emph{Conditional Simple Temporal Network (\CSTN)}~\citep{HPC12}, a constraint-based model for conditional temporal planning.
+The \CSTN formalism extends {\STN}s in that: (1) some of the nodes are called \emph{observation time-points} and to each of them is associated a propositional letter, to be disclosed only at execution time; (2) \emph{labels} (\ie conjunctions over the literals) are attached to all nodes \emph{and} constraints, to indicate the scenarios in which each of them is required.
 The planning agent (planner) must schedule all the required nodes, while respecting all the required temporal constraints among them.
 This extended framework allows for the off-line construction of conditional plans that are guaranteed to satisfy complex temporal constraints.
-Importantly, this can be achieved even while allowing the decisions about the precise timing of actions to be postponed until execution time, in a least-commitment manner, thereby adding flexibility and making it possible to adapt the plan dynamically, during execution, in response to the observations that are made~\cite{TVP2003}.
+Importantly, this can be achieved even while allowing the decisions about the precise timing of actions to be postponed until execution time, in a least-commitment manner, thereby adding flexibility and making it possible to adapt the plan dynamically, during execution, in response to the observations that are made~\citep{TVP2003}.